WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 - <u>Coordination prior to Local Planning</u>
   I will set at the beginning some rules for coordination.
-  Then I will leave the agents to decide their local plans.
+  Then I will leave the agents decide their local plans.
   I’m assuming that the local plans are built by the agents.
   The coordination between local plans is achieved because everybody respects some (traffic) rules
   $\to$ "traffic rules" are "social laws" = rules that everybody knows.